Updated: Jan 08, 2024

 As travel to Canada becomes easier, more and more travellers are preparing for trips to the country.
-However, even people who regularly visited Canada before the Covid-19 pandemic will find that travel regulations have changed.
+However, even people who regularly visited Canada before and after the Covid-19 pandemic will find that travel regulations have changed.
 One of the most important changes is the introduction of ArriveCAN, the government's travel information app.
-If you're planning a trip to Canada, understanding what ArriveCAN does and how to use it is vital to a smooth and safe journey.
+If you're planning a trip to Canada, understanding what ArriveCAN does and how to use it.

-You also may not need to use ArriveCAN if you're passing through Canada enroute to another country.
+You will not have use for ArriveCAN if you're passing through Canada enroute to another country.
 Air travellers who aren't leaving the secure section of the airport but catching a connecting flight to somewhere other than Canada do not need to submit their details using ArriveCAN.
-For most people, however, ArriveCAN is required.

 The ArriveCAN app is available for both Android and iOS devices; you can download it either from Google Play or from the Apple App Store.
 The app is free, so beware of sites that claim you need to pay for it.
 ArriveCAN is available in English, French and Spanish.